manelpuig/rUBot_mecanum_ws/Documentation/00_ROS_setup.md

 ## **4. Alternative ROS environment**

+Mainly for MAC users, if the graphical interface is not working properly, we suggest 2 different solutions:
+- Ready to use limited performances web environment
+- Use a Virtual machine with virtual box

+### **4.1.
+Ready to use web environment**
-Mainly for MAC users, if the graphical interface is not working properly, we suggest to use the ROS environment developed by "The Construct" (https://app.theconstructsim.com/), enterprise working on ROS academia and development and located in Barcelona.
+You can use the ROS environment developed by "The Construct" (https://app.theconstructsim.com/), enterprise working on ROS academia and development and located in Barcelona.
 - Open the link: https://app.theconstructsim.com/
 - Create a free user account
 - Select "myRosjects"